Staff Working Paper No. 752

 By Michael Kumhof and Xuan Wang

-We study a New Keynesian model where banks create deposits through loans, subject to increasing marginal cost of lending.
-Banks do not intermediate commodity deposits between savers and borrowers, instead they offer a payment system that intermediates ledger-entry deposits between different spenders.
+We study a New Keynesian model where banks create deposits through loans, subject to increasing marginal cost of lending, and where all non-banks must use deposits to make payments.
 We discuss three implications.
-First, non-banks’ aggregate purchasing power consists not only of their income but also of new loans/deposits.
-Second, near the ZLB policy rate reductions compress spreads, and thereby reduce bank profitability, deposit creation and output.
-Third, near the ZLB Phillips curves are flatter, because lower factor cost inflation is partly offset by inflationary credit rationing.
+First, non-banks do not face budget constraints but deposits-in-advance constraints, and both individual and aggregate purchasing power can be increased beyond prior income through ex-nihilo deposit creation.
+Second, at the ZLB on deposit rates (ZLBD) further policy rate reductions reduce spreads, and thereby reduce bank profitability, deposit creation and output.
+Third, at the ZLBD Phillips curves are flatter because credit rationing is both contractionary and inflationary.

 This version was updated in July 2019.